 02.What to look for

-Often you will find that bundled with a new Windows computer will come Microsoft Office Home and Student productivity package, currently in the 2013 version.
-This includes Microsoft Word, Excel, PowerPoint and OneNote programs, along with 7GB of SkyDrive cloud storage.
+Often you'll find that the Microsoft Office Home and Student productivity package comes bundled with a new Windows computer.
+This includes Microsoft Word, Excel, PowerPoint and OneNote programs, along with 15GB of SkyDrive cloud storage.
 If it's not included with the computer and you want it, you can add it for $169.

-If your school uses Apple laptops, you will still need productivity software and can either buy Microsoft Office for Mac Home and Student 2011, or you can once again opt for a FREE download of the OS X versions of the productivity suites LibreOffice or OpenOffice.
+If your school uses Apple laptops, you'll still need productivity software and can either buy Microsoft Office for Mac Home and Student 2011 for $169, or again, download the OS X versions of the free productivity suites LibreOffice or OpenOffice.